zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains-filter-list.md

 The most basic scenario is passing a list to the `WhereBulkNotContainsFilterList` method.

-The `WhereBulkNotContainsFilterList` method will filter the list to return only item that doesn't exists in the database.
+The `WhereBulkNotContainsFilterList` method will filter the list to return only items that don’t exist in the database.

 ```csharp
 // The `JOIN` statement will use the default entity key if none is provided (CustomerID)